adnanmuhtadi/milestone-project-4/README.md

     - [Team Image](https://unsplash.com/photos/xLUwi3yDNb0) - A picture of the 'Team'
 -   Product
     - [No Image](https://www.google.com/url?sa=i&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FFile%3ANo_image_available.svg&psig=AOvVaw1awmSiJ6ifYkoItaDU7HlQ&ust=1627564591918000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCPiF6eXshfICFQAAAAAdAAAAABAD) - Image to be used when a product is added without an image
+-   Readme File
+    - [Responsive Image](http://ami.responsivedesign.is/) - Used http://ami.responsivedesign.is/ to product the image.

 ### Acknowledgements